Member of the European Parliament: Members' experience

-Around a third of MEPs have previously held national parliamentary mandates, and over 10 per cent have ministerial experience at a national level.
+Around a third of MEPs have previously held national parliamentary mandates, and over 10 percent have ministerial experience at a national level.
 There are usually a number of former prime ministers and former members of the European Commission.
 Many other MEPs have held office at a regional or local level in their home states.

 Current MEPs also include former judges, trade union leaders, media personalities, actors, soldiers, singers, athletes, and political activists.

 Many outgoing MEPs move into other political office.
-Several presidents, prime ministers or deputy prime ministers of member states are former MEPs, including former President of France Nicolas Sarkozy, former Deputy PM of the United Kingdom Nick Clegg, former Prime Minister of Italy Silvio Berlusconi, Danish former Prime Minister Helle Thorning-Schmidt, and Belgian former PM Elio Di Rupo.
+Several presidents, prime ministers or deputy prime ministers of member states are former MEPs, including former Presidents of France Nicolas Sarkozy, François Hollande, Jacques Chirac and François Mitterrand, the former Deputy PM of the United Kingdom Nick Clegg, Danish former Prime Minister Helle Thorning-Schmidt, and Belgian former PM Elio Di Rupo.

 Dual mandates

-The so-called "dual mandate", in which an individual is a member of both his or her national parliament and the European Parliament, was officially discouraged by a growing number of political parties and Member States, and is prohibited as of 2009.
+A dual mandate, in which an individual is a member of both their national parliament and the European Parliament, was officially discouraged by a growing number of political parties and member states, and is prohibited as of 2009.
 In the 2004–2009 Parliament, a small number of members still held a dual mandate.
-Notably, Ian Paisley and John Hume once held "triple mandates" as MEP, MP in the House of Commons, and MLA in the Northern Ireland Assembly simultaneously.
+Ian Paisley and John Hume once held triple mandates as MEP, Member of Parliament in the House of Commons, and Members of the Northern Ireland Assembly simultaneously.